Steve Burr: Chester

-On 18 January 2014, Chester announced Burr as their new full-time manager until the end of the season with an option to extend the deal into the following season.
+On 18 January 2014, Chester F.C. announced Burr as their new full-time manager until the end of the season with an option to extend the deal into the following season.

-Burr was sacked by Chester on 7 April 2016.
+Burr was sacked by Chester F.C. on 7 April 2016.

 Southport

 Burr was announced as the new manager of Southport on 8 September 2016.
 A club statement on 30 January 2017 stated that Burr had been relieved of his duties.